Predicting Out-of-Domain Generalization with Neighborhood Invariance: Results

-\textbf{Sentiment Analysis (SA)} \quad Results on Sentiment Analysis tasks are presented in Table \ref{tab:sa_corr}.
-In experiments on both architectures, our smoothness measures achieves strong correlation with OOD generalization on all metrics and beat all baselines.
-Of the neighborhoods tested, MS-SSMBA performs the best across both architectures.
-On cross architecture analysis, we observe strong Arch $\tau$ for our neighborhood measures, although they are outperformed by both ATC methods.
+\textbf{Sentiment Analysis (SA)} \quad Results on Sentiment Analysis datasets are presented in Table \ref{tab:sa_corr}.
+In experiments on both architectures, our neighborhood invariance measures achieves strong correlation with OOD generalization and beats all baselines on almost all metrics.
+Of the transformations considered, NI-SSMBA performs the best across both architectures.
+NI-EDA, NI-BT, and even NI-RandRep achieve strong results as well, often beating ATC baselines.
 We observe particularly strong correlation on RoBERTa models, with a nearly perfectly linear $R^2$ value of 0.972 and large Micro $\tau$ of 0.829.
-We hypothesize that this is due to the pretrained initialization of RoBERTa models, which gives a strong inductive bias towards learning a space aligned with the one in which we measure smoothness.
+We hypothesize that this is due to the pretrained initialization of RoBERTa models, which gives a strong inductive bias towards learning a space invariant to transformations that preserve meaning.
 In contrast, CNN models are trained from random initializations and may not learn as closely aligned a space.
+On cross architecture analysis, we observe strong Arch $\tau$ for our neighborhood measures, although they are outperformed by both ATC methods.
+Compared to image classification results, our results on sentiment analysis tasks are overall less sensitive to the data transformations selected because they are less likely to destroy information necessary for classification.

 \textbf{Natural Language Inference (NLI)} \quad Results on Natural Language Inference tasks are presented in Table \ref{tab:nli_corr}.
-Similar to our sentiment analysis results, our manifold smoothness measures achieve strong correlation with OOD generalization on both architectures and beat all baselines.
-Correlations in general on NLI are lower than those of sentiment analysis, perhaps because the sentence pair data manifold is more complex and difficult to learn compared to the single sentence data manifold.
-This also explains why we observe no single best performing neighborhood, as defining the distribution $q(x'|x)$ for sentence pairs is much more difficult.
-As in sentiment analysis experiments we observe exceptionally high correlation on RoBERTa models, for which we offer a similar hypothesis as above.
-On cross architecture analysis, we again observe strong correlation for our smoothness measures that outperform both ATC methods.
+Similar to our sentiment analysis results, our neighborhood invariance measures achieve strong correlation with OOD generalization on both architectures and beat all baselines.
+Correlations in general on NLI are lower than those of sentiment analysis because it is more difficult to maintain the complex relationship between the two sentences during a transformation.
+For example, changing a single word can easily change a sentence pair from entailment to contradiction, whereas many words must be changed to modify a 5 star review to a 1 star review.
+We observe exceptionally high correlation on RoBERTa models, for which we offer a similar hypothesis as in our sentiment analysis experiments.
+On cross architecture analysis, we observe strong correlation for our NI-EDA and NI-BT although they are outperformed by both ATC methods.